Emerging Traditional Artists Program

 Once recorded, make your video responses available online on YouTube, Vimeo, or a similar platform, and upload the URL in the appropriate section of the application in Salesforce.

-Work Samples: Reviewers will use your work samples to evaluate skill in and dedication to your art form.
+Work Samples: Reviewers will use your work samples to evaluate your skill in and dedication to your art form.

 • Photographs: Submit up to ten clearly labeled high resolution images of your work.
 Acceptable file formats include .jpeg and .pdf.